 5. Judge to earn

 People can act as decentralized jurors to help resolve disputes.
-For example, for contributing and judging to a dispute, you can be rewarded with tokens.
+For example, you can be rewarded with tokens for contributing and judging a dispute.

-This is a great way to help resolve disputes in a more efficient and cost-effective way.
-A bit like how people trust that Wikipedia is accurate, educated individuals can contribute to the validity of information and be rewarded.
+This is a great way to help resolve disputes more efficiently and cost-effectively.
+Like how people trust that Wikipedia is accurate, educated individuals can contribute to the validity of information and be rewarded.

 Conclusion